 Throughout the week there will also be a wide range of educational programs, including social justice trainings, films, guest speakers, and a mini-conference aimed at connecting participants with service initiatives at NYU and beyond.

-Project OutReach requires a non-refundable fee of $100, paid to NYU in full by Friday, July 10th.
-This fee goes towards supporting program expenses including daily meals, a weekly unlimited MetroCard for travel during the program, service site supplies, and t-shirts.
+Project OutReach requires a non-refundable fee of $100, paid to NYU in full by Monday, July 11th.
+This fee supports program expenses including daily meals, a weekly unlimited MetroCard for travel during the program, service site supplies, and t-shirts.
 More information about how to make this payment will be provided to accepted participants.

 The cost of OutReach should not prohibit anyone from applying to the program.
 A limited number of scholarships are available to participants each year.
-To apply for financial assistance, please complete a Project OutReach Scholarship form, and submit it along with your program application by June 15.
+To apply for financial assistance, please complete a Project OutReach Scholarship form, which is due alongside your program application.

 If you have any questions about the Project OutReach program, please feel free to call the Center for Student Activities, Leadership, and Service at 212-998-4700, or reach out via e-mail email@example.com.